angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 In this chapter we will present the concepts and elements to consider when building your sideboard and against some of the more resilient archetypes to meta shifts.
-Obviously with new printings or different metagames these concepts may change so please consider what decks you expect to face and amend accordingly.
+Obviously with new printings or different metagames these concepts may change so consider what decks you expect to face and amend accordingly.
 Some of this will overlap with what is discussed in the [Playing Around Interaction](/meandeck/interaction) section.

 ## List Assumptions